JDNafz/JustChess/README.md

-## Chess Solo Project for Prime Digital Academy
+## Chess Solo Project

-this is a big work in progress, if you're seeing this, I probably asked you for help looking over my code.
+this is a big work in progress, over the next two weeks (October 9th until October 23rd), this repo will be undergoing lots of changes!
+Check back in to see the progress!

-# To start things up run:
-- `npm install`
-- `npm run server`
-- `npm run client` (in a separate terminal window)

-server and client should refresh automatically on any changes made.

 ---

-# Feedback Form
+# JustChess

+JC by JD

 ## Description